bashtools/mokctl/docs/build.md

 ### Start the Node container

-We will start a single node, naming it 'single-node-mok', where this name will be seen in `docker ps`, and saving its container ID in the variable, `id`, to be used in the next section.
+We will start a single node, naming it 'master-1', where this name will be seen in `docker ps`, and saving its container ID in the variable, `id`, to be used in the next section.

 If we don't mount the `/lib/modules` then `kubeadm init` will fail. `kubeadm` inspects the kernel configuration in `/lib/modules/config` (take a look - it's a text file) to see what Operating System features are available, and, of course, the container uses the host's kernel, unlike a fully virtualised VM (such as VirtualBox), so that's the kernel that needs inspecting, hence the bind mount.